 Experts aren’t sure how aromatherapy works.
 Chemicals in essential oils might trigger smell receptors in your nose that send messages to the part of your brain that controls your mood, suggests the Mayo Clinic.

 More research is needed to learn if aromatherapy can help treat depression.
 But some evidence suggests it might have benefits.
-For example, a review published in the found that aromatherapy might help relieve depressive symptoms.
+For example, a review published in the

 However, you shouldn’t rely on it alone to treat depression.
 Instead, consider using it alongside other prescribed therapies.